Top tips for service providers:

 - Nominate someone senior, like a service manager, to handle the complaint.
 Pass on their contact details.

-- Actively involve the person receiving care in the process.
+- Actively involve the consumer in the process.
 Their needs and preferences must always be put first.
 If appropriate, also speak with their nominated representative.

 - Seek permission to refer someone to an advocate if they want support.

 - Work towards a resolution straight away.
 Your initial response will have the greatest impact on the outcome.

 - Be clear about what you will do to resolve the concerns and provide time frames for actions

 - Give regular updates even when there is little to report.
 This shows the concern is being taken seriously and hasn’t been forgotten.